 This is one of those rare occasions when staring at yourself in the mirror serves a purpose other than nursing your vanity.
 Get to know your face geometry before choosing a haircut.

-Different facial structures are suited to different hair styles, so take mental note of the shape and size of your face, head, hairline, and the back of your hair.
+Different facial structures are suited to different hairstyles, so take a mental note of the shape and size of your face, head, hairline, and the back of your hair.
 Knowing how your hair grows and sits on your head will make it much easier to take the plunge and try something new.
 Feel free to take a few selfies, if it helps.
 We won’t tell.

 Pro Tip: A good stylist will be able to help with this.
 A hairdresser who knows his stuff can recommend the right cut for your head shape and hair type.
 When you find someone you can trust, hold on for dear life – you’ve hit one of the jackpots of men’s grooming.